nCoda/ncoda/README.md

 Getting Started
 ===============

 Setup your development environment and run the nCoda test suites.
+Run the following commands as your normal user (do not use `su` or `sudo` unless specifically requested).

 1. Install manual dependencies (see below).
 1. `./init.py`